Table of contents

 Cultivation - Harvest

 Cajanus cajan can also be grown in your own garden under certain conditions.
 The short-lived, perennial plant usually lives for 3 to 5 years and produces its most productive harvest in its first year.
 It takes about 120 to 200 days to reach full maturity.
-Its season is from mid to late summer.
+They can reach a height of up to 3.5 m.
 2 The pigeon pea is a tough plant and grows in a variety of soil types, from sandy to heavy clay soils and also in soils with low fertility.
-It grows best in soils with a pH value of 5.0-7.0, but it is also tolerant of a wider range (4.5-8.4).
+It grows best in soils with a pH value of 5-7, but it is also tolerant of a wider range (4.5-8.4).
 Like all pulses, it does not tolerate waterlogging and flooding over a long period of time well.
 On the other hand, it is very heat tolerant and thrives well in hot, humid climates, with annual rainfall between 600 and 1000 mm.
 Temperatures between 18 °C and 30 °C are optimal for its growth.
 However, it can also thrive in moist soil conditions at temperatures of 35 °C or more.
 19

 Sow the seeds as spring temperatures warm up.
 Before sowing, till the soil a few inches deep and press the seeds into the soil about an inch, spacing seeds about 4 inches apart.
 Water the plant well and keep the soil moist until it sprouts, which may take a couple of weeks.
 The first few weeks after seed germination are important.
 Make sure the soil is moist but not wet and the area is free of weeds.
 The plant does well without additional fertilizer and usually takes up to a month to establish itself.
 Once they are about 5 inches tall, growth picks up speed and can reach up to 5 inches per week.
 At this point, you can scale back on care a little.
 2